aquafir/ACE.BaseMod/Samples/CustomSpells/Readme.md

 * `double` DotDuration -  The DoT (damage over time) duration for the spell
 * `PlayScript` CasterEffect -  Effect that plays on the caster for this spell (ie. for buffs, protects, etc.)
 * `PlayScript` TargetEffect -  Effect that plays on the target for this spell (ie. for debuffs, vulns, etc.)
-* `uint` Wcid = null -  The weenie class ID associated for this spell, ie. the projectile weenie class id
+* `uint` Wcid -  The weenie class ID associated for this spell, ie. the projectile weenie class id
+* `int` NumProjectiles - The total # of projectiles launched for this spell
+* `float` DrainPercentage - The amount of source vital to drain for a life spell
+* `float` DamageRatio - The percentage of DrainPercentage to damage a target for life projectiles